-We asked 2149 patients taking Medicines used for Parkinsons disease how bothered they were by side effects from taking Medicines used for Parkinsons disease?
-Of those asked 77% reported that they were not at all or only slightly bothered by any side effects, while 18% of those asked reported feeling somewhat bothered.
-Meaning that sadly 5% of patients using Medicines used for Parkinsons disease felt very or extremely bothered by the side effects of taking Medicines used for Parkinsons disease.
+We asked 2732 patients taking Medicines used for Parkinsons disease just how bothered they were by side effects?
+76% of those we asked this too reported feeling they were not at all or only slightly bothered by side effects, yet 19% of patients asked said they felt somewhat bothered from Medicines used for Parkinsons disease.
+This leaves 5% of the patients we asked who were using Medicines used for Parkinsons disease still felt very or extremely bothered from side effects when they were taking Medicines used for Parkinsons disease.

-A patient survey asked 2149 patients just how confident they felt about taking Medicines used for Parkinsons disease?
-73% replied postivly that they felt either very or extremely confident when it came to taking Medicines used for Parkinsons disease.
-22% of the patients replied they were only slightly confident, while 5% of them responded feeling only slightly confident when it came to taking Medicines used for Parkinsons disease.
+In a recent patient survey, we asked 2732 patients how confident they felt about taking Medicines used for Parkinsons disease?
+73% felt either very or extremely confident when it came to taking Medicines used for Parkinsons disease. while 22% responded that they were only slightly confident leaving 5% of the patients we asked responded feeling only slightly confident when taking Medicines used for Parkinsons disease.